Founder Megan St. Lawrence attended her first yoga class with her mother and grandmother at age five and has been practicing ever since.

 Inspired and ready to deepen her practice and understanding, she travelled to Goa, India with Lara Baumann of Quantum Yoga to study and receive her 200+ hour Dynamic Vinyasa certification using Vinyasa, Ayurveda and Quantum Physics, the science of possibilities.
 It was in Goa where Meg fully immersed herself in the teachings of Ayurveda, its many cleansing therapies and spa like treatments, the yogi lifestyle, Indian cooking and how to use Indian herbs and food as medicine.

 She then became a massage therapist after completing her 600 hour program at the Cortiva Institute, 60+ hours of Thai Yoga Massage courses, became a Reiki Practitioner, and Feng Shui Consultant.
 After putting what she had learned into practice and searching for more information about Meditation, Yoga Philosophy and Buddhism.
 Megan traveled to Sri Lanka, assisted and completed the 500 hour Quantum Yoga Teacher Training.
 After completing this intense course and thirsty for more knowledge, she traveled to the mountains of Sri Lanka and completed a 3 day silent meditation retreat at Nilambe Buddhist Meditation Centre.

-Megan leads annual international Yoga and Wellness retreats as well as private classes, and retreats.
-Megan is teaching weekly classes and workshops at Liberation Yoga in Nashville.
+Megan leads Yoga and Wellness retreats as well as private classes.
+She teaches weekly classes and workshops at Liberation Yoga in Nashville.

 Meg’s journey started at age five and her teachings are a reflection of her travels, experiences, education and trainings.
 Her approach to yoga includes her intuitive understanding of individuals and groups through Psychology, Ayurveda, Reiki, Massage, Aromatherapy and Feng Shui.
 Her vinyasa classes provide a challenge and a balance of yin and yang energies.